 Investigation will be completed as quickly as is practicable and will include private interviews with the person reporting the incident, any witnesses, and the person alleged to have engaged in the harassment or inappropriate conduct.
 Should any individual responsible for any task related to the investigation process have a conflict of interest, that person will be replaced by a neutral party.
 It is vital for all parties to the investigation to refrain from discussing any and all aspects of it, on or off campus.
-If the investigation determines that harassment or inappropriate conduct has occurred, the institution will act promptly to eliminate the offending conduct and impose corrective action where appropriate.
+If the investigation determines that harassment or inappropriate conduct and impose corrective action where appropriate.